This article contains:

 Understand How You Add Value

-Like every organism serves a purpose and adds value to the ecosystem cycle, every product has its value and purpose that can contribute to humanity at large.
+Every organism serves a purpose and adds value to the ecosystem cycle.

 Being Prepared for Change